Shu-Shine/Chatii/README.md

-# Real-time-chat-app
+# Chatii
-Real-time chat application built with the MERN stack and Socket.io.
+A real-time chat application built with the MERN stack and Socket.io.

 ## Tech Stack
 - MERN stack (MongoDB, Express.js, React.js, and Node.js)